GeostatsGuy/GeoDataSets/README.md

 # GeoDataSets: a Repository of Synthetic Subsurface Datasets

+Michael J. Pyrcz, Associate Professor, The University of Texas at Austin

-This repository includes a wide variety of synthetic, subsurface datasets.
-This includes:
+This repository includes a wide variety of synthetic, subsurface datasets with a variety of:

 #### Data Dimensionality